 We painted all of the blue trim in here and then we laid new hardwood floors and moved in Clara’s furniture from the last house.
 We can’t wait to paint the walls, get an overhead light fixture, and hang some art.
 We also have a feeling that a few things in here will get tweaked and shifted around, so it’ll be fun to see where everything lands.
 We’re still in that switching-stuff-around phase for sure…

-Clara’s bedroom originally had old carpeting like the master, but this before photo was taken after we ripped it up.
+Clara’s bedroom originally had old carpeting like our bedroom, but this before photo was taken after we ripped it up.

 – Spare Room / Possible Someday Nursery –